Reejig Blog

 AI transformation is a shared leadership responsibility across HR, IT, and operations.

-AI is not owned by a single function.
-Organizations that succeed treat it as a coordinated leadership effort across:
+No single function owns AI.
+Organizations that succeed treat it as a coordinated effort across:

-Savage argued that HR must evolve from stewardship to active workforce innovation, partnering closely with IT to operationalize change.
+Savage argued that HR must evolve from stewardship to active workforce innovation.
+HR must partner closely with IT to operationalize change.

 "This is a big leadership moment.
 You have to set a direction and a vision for your company."